 Boost your precuts with fabric from your stash

-Use Blenders – show-off the divas
+Use Blenders – they help show-off the divas

 Use fabrics with a variety of scales and textures